SheetJS/sheetjs/demos/systemjs/README.md

 ## Browser

 SystemJS fails by default because the library does not export anything in the web browser.
-This is easily addressed in the config:
+The `meta` configuration option can be used to expose `XLSX`:

 ```js
 SystemJS.config({